-John is represented by major public and private collections across Australia, he is also in many International collections in Europe, USA and Japan.
+John is represented by major public and private collections across Australia, he is also in many International collections in Europe, USA, China and Japan.
 He and his art has been written about in all the major newspapers and many magazines in the form of critiques and as articles and pictorials.
 Radio, television and the internet, frequently interview him about exhibitions and his work as a contemporary environmental artist.

 John was awarded in 2009, the Swell Sculpture Exhibition "Environmental Art Award", Currumbin, Gold Coast, QLD, Australia.
 He went on to win this prize again in September 2010.

 In July 2010, he won the Peoples Choice Award in the ArtsCape Biennial Sculpture Exhibition.
 Byron Bay, NSW Australia.

 In September 2010 John's work featured at the famed "Hanmo Gallery" in Beijing's 798 contemporary art district in China.